 History and Operations

 Delta Air Lines traces its origins to 1929, when it began as a crop-dusting service in Macon, Georgia, and evolved into a commercial carrier.
-The airline's modern era was defined by its 2008 merger with Northwest Airlines, creating a formidable global operator with access to Northwest's significant Minneapolis-St. Paul and Tokyo Narita hubs.
+The airline's modern era was defined by its 2008 merger with Northwest Airlines, creating a global operator with access to Northwest's significant Minneapolis-St. Paul and Tokyo Narita hubs.
 Headquartered in Atlanta, Georgia, Delta operates under IATA code DL and ICAO code DAL.
-The airline is a founding member of the SkyTeam alliance, partnering with Air France, KLM, and Czech Airlines to provide global connectivity.
+The airline is a founding member of the SkyTeam alliance, partnering with Air France, KLM, and others to provide global connectivity.

 Market Position